Felglitzzz/pubsub-example/publisher-server/README.md

 # Install Dependencies
 $ yarn install

 # Create .env file and pattern it after .env-sample file.
-Ensure db credentials is added to .env in this step
+Ensure db credentials are added to .env in this step
 $ touch .env

-# Run Migration
+# Run migration
 $ yarn migrate

 # Run the application